iamchippa/iamchippa.github.io/_posts/2014-3-3-Hello-World.md

 ----

-The cracks in Trivia Crack A little design flaw that allowed me to never lose.

 My girlfriend started playing this game on iOS called Trivia Crack.
 Naturally, she wanted me to join, so I downloaded it to my iPad and started spinning the wheel.
 Fun questions and a fun game!
 It’s been #1 in the App Store for a bit now, and I can see why.
 The general idea is to answer questions from six different categories — the person that wins all six categories wins the game.
 Get a question correct, and you keep playing.
 Get a question wrong, and it’s the other players turn.
 Simple, straightforward, and a bit addicting.

 ![]({{ site.baseurl }}/images/trivia-crack/Trivia_Crack_screenshot.jpg)